In October 2017, the Council and City and Hackney Clinical Commissioning Group (CCG) launched the healthier City and Hackney grant fund for 2018/19.

 - helping people to get home from hospital

-The Healthy Ideas fund offers grants of up to £20,000, to develop and pilot a new approach to tackling a particular priority health issue.
-This year the priority issues are:
+The healthy ideas fund offered grants of up to £20,000, to develop and pilot a new approach to tackling a particular priority health issue.
+The 2018/19 priority issues were:

 - community-led approaches to multiple health risk